Portrait of Pope Julius II

-Portrait of Pope Julius II is an oil portray of 1511–12 by the Italian High Renaissance painter Raphael.
+Portrait of Pope Julius II is an oil portrait of 1511–12 by the Italian High Renaissance painter Raphael.
 It has 101 x 83 cm dimensions, and you can find the artwork in Room IX of the Borghese Gallery.

 The portrait of Pope Julius II was bizarre for its time and would carry a prolonged impact on papal portraiture.
 From early in its life, it was uncommonly hung at the pillars of the church of Santa Maria del Popolo, on the main route from the north into Rome, on the feast and high holy days.
 Giorgio Vasari, composing long after Julius’ passing, said that “it was so lifelike and true it frightened everybody who saw it as if it were the living man himself.”

-The portray exists in numerous adaptations and duplicates.
-For many years, a version of the painting which presently hangs within the Uffizi Gallery in Florence was accepted to be the original or prime adaptation, but in 1970 opinion shifted.
-The initial is accepted to be the version found in the National Exhibition, London.
+The portrait exists in numerous adaptations and duplicates.
+For many years, a version of the painting that presently hangs within the Uffizi Gallery in Florence was accepted as the original or prime adaptation, but in 1970 opinion shifted.
+Therefore, the initial is accepted as the version found in the National Exhibition, London.

 This is a copy after the celebrated portrait by Raphael now in the National Gallery in London.
 The original painting was executed by Raphael in 1511-12 for the church of Santa Maria del Popolo in Rome, from where it was removed in 1591 by Cardinal Sfondrato, who sold it to Rudolf II